matterpoll/matterpoll/CONTRIBUTING.md

 # Contributing to Matterpoll

 Thank you for your interest in contributing!
-Join the join the [**Matterpoll channel**](https://community.mattermost.com/core/channels/matterpoll) on the Mattermost community server for discussion about this plugin.
+Join the [**Matterpoll channel**](https://community.mattermost.com/core/channels/matterpoll) on the Mattermost community server for discussion about this plugin.

 ## Reporting Issues